yf-liu/yf-liu.github.io/_posts/2020-05-13-Cohomology/2020-05-13-Cohomology.md

 ## Cohomology

 We could derive cohomology group from homology group.
 With cohomology, we could glue functions using cup product, which doesn't exist in homology.
+It will shows an interplay between topology and analysis.

 ### from homology to cohomology